-Vaccination information: The University of Minnesota continues to strongly encourage all members of our community to get vaccinated, and the University will now add the COVID-19 vaccine to those already required for students.
-The vaccine is safe, prevents serious illness or death, and ensures we are all safer as a community.
+Vaccination information: The University of Minnesota continues to strongly encourage all members of our community to get vaccinated.
 Our “Get the Vax 2.0 website” can help answer any questions you or your family may have about the vaccines.
 Vaccinations are available at Boynton Health.

 Building access: The University is working to balance public access to campus with greater security and will offer limited public hours in certain buildings, while allowing some buildings to require a U Card to enter.
 All faculty, staff and students should carry their U Card at all times when on campus, to ensure access.
 If you need a U Card, avoid the lines, upload your photo, and pick up your card early, if possible.

 Flexible staff schedules: As staff return to campus, the University of Minnesota issued Work.
 With Flexibility. guidance that governs flexible work arrangements.
 The college also offers guidance on flexible work arrangements in CSE that reinforces key aspects of the University’s approach and includes additional guidance at the college level.
 For more information on campus parking or public transit, visit the Parking and Transportation Services Return to Campus website.